logo

 The Partial Capo

 Partial capos have gained considerable popularity in recent years, and for good reason.
-A partial capo brings remarkable new possibilities to guitar:
+A partial capo brings remarkable new possibilities to guitar, and it simplifies the instrument for beginners.

 Enough talk!
 Here's an example of the partial capo in action.
 Listen to this slow, gentle, intermediate-level strumming arrangement of an old-time American fiddle tune Sally Coming Though the Rye.